plandes/clj-mkproj/README.md

 # An application that templates source code projects.

-This application generates project by interpolating variables in files recursively starting at a top level directory.
+This application generates boilerplate projects by interpolating variables in files recursively starting at a top level directory.
 The application is written in Clojure, runs on the Java Virtual Machine and uses [Velocity](https://velocity.apache.org) for all file parameter substitution in templated file.